HiassofT/highspeed-sio/README.txt

 the disk drive type has to be detected (when accessing a disk drive for the first time).

+The versions with keyboard control need one more byte which is used to enable/disable the highspeed SIO code at all.

-The "RAM version" of the patch (HIPATCH.COM) uses the memory locations
+The "RAM version" of the patch (HISIO.COM) uses the memory locations
-$CC00-$CC0C for this variables, the ROMable version (HIPATCHR.COM) uses memory locations $0100-$010C (the beginning of the stack area).
+$CC00-$CC0D for this variables (HISION: $CC00-$CC0C), the ROMable version (HISIOR.COM) uses memory locations $0100-$010D (HISIORN:$0100-$010C,
+the beginning of the stack area).
 Only very few programs use the very beginning of the stack area, so compatibility is quite high.

 To make the software patch reset-proof (the ROM OS is activated when pressing the reset button), it also needs some more bytes to install a reset handler.
-HIPATCH.COM uses $0100-$0108, the ROMable patch HIPATCHR.COM uses $010D-$0115 for this code.
+HISIO.COM and HISION.COM use $0100-$0108, the ROMable patch HISIOR.COM uses $010E-$0116 (HISIORN.COM. $010D-$0115) for this code.
 The reset code is activated by pointing CASINI ($2/$3) to this memory location, but only if CASINI was not already used before.
 Note: The MyIDE soft-OS installs it's own reset-handler that switches to RAM-OS using CASINI, so there's no need to install another handler.
 Of course, there's also no need for a reset handler if you use a patched ROM installed into your Atari.

 How does this patch hook into the OS?